 After completing the National Diploma she stayed on and gained her foundation degree in Veterinary Nursing.

 She was placed at the Byrons clinic and has remained ever since.
 In 2021 Kylie gained her Nurses Certificate in Anaesthesia and Analgesia which is part of the job she loves the most.

 Outside of work Kylie has many pets including 3 dogs (Bertie, Millie and Peanut), 2 rescue cats (Izzy and Nala) and a horse (Maisie).

 Kylie has also hand reared many kittens and fostered many cats throughout her career until they reach their forever homes.

 Alex Joined Ashfield House in February 202 which took her into her 20th year of veterinary nursing.
-After being in day practice for all that time she took the leap into out of hours emergency work and is now part of our dedicated night team.
+Alex particularly enjoys emergency and critical care, medical nursing.

 Outside of work, Alex has a passion for all things equine, qualifying as an Equissage massage Therapist in 2018.

 Her little gang at home consists of 2 dogs (Hank and Sky), 2 cats (Ron and Reg), a bearded dragon (Lestat) and the largest of the bunch, Louie the horse.

 Emily DuffellRVN ISFMCertFN